bloominstituteoftechnology/ios-sprint-challenge-message-board-debugging-and-testing/Message BoardUITests/Bugs.md

  Fixes
+ #1 added .resume() to create thread in message controller.
+Network fetch not working?
- #1 Added .resume() to create thread in message controller  -  made new error / warning see #4 abov e
+ #2 Added .resume() to fetch thread in message controller  -  made new error / warning see #4 above
+ #3 Added dispatchQuese.main statement to the createThread IBAction